-We all have a role to play in helping to preserve water quantity and quality across the United States.
+We all have a role to play in helping to protect water quantity and quality across the United States.
 You can do your part in parks by conserving water during your visit, especially in water scarce parks.
 You can also conserve water at home by making small changes to your every-day routine.
 Learn more about how to conserve water below.

 At a Park